-Description: Transport Layer Security (TLS) is are cryptographic protocols designed to provide communications security over a computer network.
+Description: Transport Layer Security (TLS) is a series of cryptographic protocols designed to provide communications security over a computer network.
 Several versions of the protocols find widespread use in applications such as web browsing, email, instant messaging, and voice over IP (VoIP).
 Websites can use TLS to secure all communications between their servers and web browsers.